ccd0/4chan-x/readme.md

 - Clone 4chan X.
 - `cd` into it and build with `cake build`.
 - For development (continuous builds), run `cake dev &`.
 Kill the process with `killall node`.

+# Releasing

 - Upgrade version with `cake -v VERSION upgrade`.
+Note that this is only used to release new 4chan x versions, and is not needed or wanted in pull requests.

+# Contributing

+- Edit the changelog
+- Edit the CoffeeScript source
+- Build the JavaScript
+- Fork the repo
+- Send a pull request